scrumble-nl/laravel-model-ts-type/README.md

 NOTE: Do not forget to add the directory to your typeroots in `tsconfig.json`

+## Roadmap

+- [ ] Generate types for packagized models
+- [ ] Create command to generate type for 1 model
+- [ ] Implement unqualified name for relation doc blocks

 ## Contributing
 If you would like to see additions/changes to this package you are always welcome to add some code or improve it.